wrapperband/Tame-Uppermill-FloodRisk/README.md

 It may also be possible to extract more information from the daily data by cross referencing daily rainfall data, which may show higher levels for the same rain fall.

+The long term analysis of North west rainfall shows there is a significant risk of greater levels of rain in the past, which means flooding events of greater magnitude are inevitable.

 ### Method